AhmedAbuelnour/ProFileDownloader/README.md

            });
      }

-     await manager.ReconstructSegmentsAsync(); // Rebuild the segments to one single file.
+     await fileDownloader.ReconstructSegmentsAsync(); // Rebuild the segments to one single file.

  }
 ```